North Dakota

 Third-Party Notification Obligations

-Under Section 51-30-03, any entity that maintains computerized data containing personal information on behalf of another entity (the data owner or licensee) must notify the owner or licensee immediately upon discovery of a breach.
+Under Section 51-30-03, any entity that maintains computerized data containing personal information on behalf of another entity must notify the data owner or licensee immediately upon discovering a breach.
 The data owner or licensee then bears the responsibility for notifying affected consumers and the Attorney General.

 Methods of Notification